eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/02_policies.md

 ### Creating a Policy Definition

-Policies can be created in the EDC as follows:
+Policies can be created in the Connector as follows:

 ```http request
 POST /v3/policydefinitions HTTP/1.1